sklisa/master-modeler2021/README.md

 	create PrepData0316, dataset0316.csv

-FeatureExtraction.py - Prepare complete post dataset to merge with SentimentAnalysis.csv
+FeatureExtraction.py - Prepare complete post dataset to merge with SentimentAnalysis.csv;
-	create dataset_0320.csv for statistical testing; also created with train_new.csv and test_new.csv as train and test sets for modelling
+	create dataset_0320.csv for statistical testing; also created train_new.csv and test_new.csv as train and test sets for modelling

 PrelimAnalysis - Create charts in PrelimAnalysisChart & StatsChart, detect outliers, run correlation, regression, and statistical tests